vishu47/Responsive-website/README.md

 # Recon Shoes website
-fully responsive website and loaded wit animantion
+fully responsive website and loaded with animantion